thorwaler/splitwise-to-toshl/README.md

 yarn
 ```

-Run the frontend in one terminal
+Run the development frontend and server with one command

 ```
 yarn dev
 ```

-Run the server in another terminal
+Alternatively, you could run them separately in two different terminals

 ```
+yarn dev:client
 yarn dev:server
 ```